Introduction to ANOVA in R

 ANOVA is one of the most commonly used methods for hypothesis testing.
 This article has performed an ANOVA test on the data set consisting of fifty patients who received cholesterol-reducing drug treatment and have further seen how two-way ANOVA can be performed when an additional independent variable is available.

-This is a guide to ANOVA in R. Here; we discuss the One-Way and two-way Anova model along with respective examples and benefits of ANOVA.
-You can also go through our other suggested articles –
+This is a guide to ANOVA in R. Here we discuss the one-way and two-way Anova model along with respective examples and benefits of ANOVA.
+You can also go through our other suggested articles to learn more –